Honatas/bootstrap-4-autocomplete/README.md

 **dropdownOptions**:
 It's the same options from Bootstrap's Dropdown, documented [here](https://getbootstrap.com/docs/4.3/components/dropdowns/#options).

+**highlightClass**:
+The class to use when highlighting typed text on items.
+Only used when highlightTyped is true.
+Default is text-primary.

+**highlightTyped**:
+Wether to highlight (style) typed text on items.
+Default is true.

 **label**:
 Where to find the label on your source.
 The label is what will be shown on each item in the autocomplete list.